 - I believe every day has the potential to be better than the last.

-- I will reduce stress I encounter each day with stress-reducing techniques
+- I will reduce the stress I encounter each day with stress-reducing techniques

 - I can overcome any problem that occurs today with calmness and problem-solving skills or seek the resources to do so